luizbgomide/sovereign/index.md

 #### 2024-07-25
 - Add big picture and core loop tutorials
 - Add the under construction section
+- Add a worked example for the core loop tutorial

 #### 2024-07-25
 - Remove Lead and Lead-based Feats.
 Use leverage instead.